neondatabase/website/content/guides/laravel-livewire-dynamic-charts.md

 ## Building the Dashboard

 We’ll create a simple SaaS dashboard that showcases our dynamic charts which will include daily active users, feature usage trends, and user signups vs. cancellations.
-This dashboard will use **Livewire** for interactivity and **Tailwind CSS** for styling and the Livewire Charts package.
+This dashboard will use Livewire for interactivity and Tailwind CSS for styling along with the Livewire Charts package for creating the dynamic charts.

 ### Step 1: Create the Livewire Component